-Around the valley, there were multiple sources of income for early settlers including timber harvesting, farming, ranching.
-During the 1800s, the region’s agriculture has become dominant in the area that they started exporting it to nearby towns.
-Since they’re located at a higher altitude, the plants are more abundant and healthier.
+Around the valley, there were multiple sources of income for early settlers including timber harvesting, farming, and ranching.
+During the 1800s, the region’s agriculture had become dominant in the area and they started exporting it to nearby towns.

 Nonetheless, the staggering growth of the town is still impressive.
-It started as a simple family land where two hardworking families lived their legacies into an internationally-renowned ski destination.
+It started as a simple family land where two hardworking families lived their legacies, and grew into an internationally-renowned ski destination.
 Beaver Creek may not be the center of it all, but because of its ideal proximity, it still got a neighbor blessing from the massive ski tourism in Vail.